bkargel/streaming-04-multiple-consumers/README.md

 Will it terminate on its own?
 How do you know?

+No. It will not terminate on it's own.
+The process remains open and CTRL + C is required to end it.

 ## Ready for Work

 1. Use your emitter_of_tasks to produce more task messages.